Skip to Content

 Palo on the Disney Cruise Line

-The Disney Cruise Line has its share of delicious food, but did you know that adults can book exclusive dining opportunities?
-Palo, a Northern Italian restaurant, is available on all four Disney Cruise Line ships.
-Named for the poles used by gondola operators, Palo is more upscale than the regular restaurants (but not as upscale as Remy, which is offered on the Disney Dream and the Disney Fantasy).
-While service is fantastic at all of the restaurants, the service at Palo seems extra special.
+Named for the poles used by gondola operators, this restaurant offering Northern Italian cuisine is more upscale than the regular restaurants (but not as upscale as Remy, which is offered on the Disney Dream and the Disney Fantasy or Enchante on the Disney Wish).
+While the service is fantastic at all of the restaurants, the service at Palo seems extra special.

-An extra fee does apply to passengers dining at Palo, although Disney Castaway Club platinum members (and guests staying in their staterooms) receive a complimentary meal at Palo.
-The food is absolutely fantastic, so if you have the chance to dine there, definitely take the opportunity.
-The kids clubs on the ships are wonderful, so you can always send your kids there while you eat.
+The food is fantastic, so if you have the chance to dine there, definitely take the opportunity.
+The kids’ clubs on the ships are wonderful, so you can always send your kids there while you eat at this adult-only restaurant.

 Palo on the Disney Cruise Line